Perform custom processing on CloudFormation templates with template macros - AWS CloudFormation

 To create a macro definition, the user must have permissions to create a stack or stack set within the specified account.

-Debugging AWS CloudFormation macros
+Debugging CloudFormation macros

 To aid in debugging, you can also specify the LogGroupName and LogRoleArn properties when creating the AWS::CloudFormation::Macro resource type for your macro.
-These properties enable you to specify the CloudWatch log group to which AWS CloudFormation sends error logging information when invoking the macro's underlying AWS Lambda function, and the role AWS CloudFormation should assume when sending log entries to those logs.
+These properties enable you to specify the CloudWatch log group to which CloudFormation sends error logging information when invoking the macro's underlying AWS Lambda function, and the role CloudFormation should assume when sending log entries to those logs.

 Billing